 IPOL®, Poliovirus Vaccine Inactivated, produced by Sanofi Pasteur SA, is a sterile suspension of three types of poliovirus: Type 1 (Mahoney), Type 2 (MEF-1), and Type 3 (Saukett).
-IPOL (poliovirus vaccine inactivated) vaccine is a highly purified, inactivated poliovirus vaccine with enhanced potency.
-Each of the three strains of poliovirus is individually grown in vero cells, a continuous line of monkey kidney cells cultivated on microcarriers.1,2 The cells are grown in Eagle MEM modified medium, supplemented with newborn calf serum tested for adventitious agents prior to use, originated from countries free of bovine spongiform encephalopathy.
-For viral growth the culture medium is replaced by M-199, without calf serum.
-This culture technique and improvements in purification, concentration and standardization of poliovirus antigen produce a more potent and consistent immunogenic vaccine than the inactivated poliovirus vaccine (IPV) available in the US prior to 1988.3,4
+IPOL vaccine is a highly purified, inactivated poliovirus vaccine with enhanced potency.
+Each of the three strains of poliovirus is individually grown in vero cells, a continuous line of monkey kidney cells cultivated on microcarriers.1,2 The cells are grown in Eagle MEM modified medium, supplemented with newborn calf bovine serum tested for adventitious agents prior to use, originated from countries free of bovine spongiform encephalopathy.
+For viral growth, the culture medium is replaced by M-199, without calf bovine serum.
+This culture technique and improvements in purification, concentration, and standardization of poliovirus antigen produce a more potent and consistent immunogenic vaccine than the inactivated poliovirus vaccine (IPV) available in the US prior to 1988.3,4

 Each dose (0.5 mL) of trivalent vaccine is formulated to contain 40 D antigen units of Type 1, 8 D antigen units of Type 2, and 32 D antigen units of Type 3 poliovirus.
-For each lot of IPOL (poliovirus vaccine inactivated) vaccine, D-antigen content is determined in vitro using the D-antigen ELISA assay and immunogenicity is determined by in vivo testing in animals.
-IPOL (poliovirus vaccine inactivated) vaccine is produced from vaccine concentrates diluted with M-199 medium.
-Also present are 0.5% of 2-phenoxyethanol and a maximum of 0.02% of formaldehyde per dose as preservatives.
-Neomycin, streptomycin and polymyxin B are used in vaccine production, and although purification procedures eliminate measurable amounts, less than 5 ng neomycin, 200 ng streptomycin and 25 ng polymyxin B per dose may still be present.
-The residual calf serum protein is less than 1 ppm in the final vaccine.
+For each lot of IPOL vaccine, D-antigen content is determined in vitro using the D-antigen ELISA assay.
+IPOL vaccine is produced from vaccine concentrates diluted with M-199 medium.
+Also present are 0.5% of 2- phenoxyethanol and a maximum of 0.02% of formaldehyde per dose as preservatives.
+Neomycin, streptomycin, and polymyxin B are used in vaccine production; and, although purification procedures eliminate measurable amounts, less than 5 ng neomycin, 200 ng streptomycin, and 25 ng polymyxin B per dose may still be present.
+The residual calf bovine serum albumin is less than 50 ng/dose in the final vaccine.